shradhaebi/ensembl-static/metazoa/species/Caenorhabditis/Caenorhabditis_elegans/Caenorhabditis_elegans_about.md

 *C. elegans* is a small, free-living nematode found in decaying plant material, especially compost and mushroom beds in temperate regions throughout the world.
-It feeds on the bacteria and other micro-organisms associated with plant decay, and is frequently found associated with snails, slugs, millipedes, mites and pill bugs, which are presumed to transport worms from one location to another.
+It feeds on the bacteria and other microorganisms associated with plant decay, and is frequently found associated with snails, slugs, millipedes, mites and pill bugs, which are presumed to transport worms from one location to another.
 The animal has a short